Page Reviewed / Updated – Aug. 25, 2022

 Income Limits

-This program is unique in that the income limits are higher than for the regular state Medicaid program.
-Monthly income for an individual applying for the ALP is limited to $1,488, and for a couple, with both spouses as applicants, is limited to $2,976.
+Monthly income for an individual applying for the ALP is limited to $1,732, and for a couple, with both spouses as applicants, the limit is $2,351.
 Persons with income in excess of these amounts may possibly still qualify through the Medicaid Excess Income option, which is also called a Surplus Income program or “Spend-down” program.
 One may also hear it referred to as a medically needy pathway.

 Asset Limits